 - The National Archives Southwest Region in Fort Worth has extensive microfilm holdings of value for genealogy research, including Federal population censuses for all States, 1790-1930; military service records, pension and bounty land warrant applications; passenger arrival records; and Dawes census cards and enrollment jackets for the Five Tribes of Oklahoma.

 Blogs, Podcasts and YouTube Channels

 The Genetic Genealogy Standards

-Blaine Bettinger, The Genetic Genealogist, examines the intersection of traditional genealogical techniques and modern genetic research.
+- The Genetic Genealogist Blog.
+The Genetic Genealogist Blaine Bettinger, JD, PhD, examines the intersection of traditional genealogical techniques and modern genetic research.

 Free Genealogy Classes and Webinars